 According to its website, Progressive offers property insurance across these dwelling situations and insurance needs:

-As the name implies, this coverage option is for people who own their homes with or without a mortgage.
+As the name implies, Progressive homeowners insurance is for people who own their homes with or without a mortgage.
 It is meant to cover all structures on your property, including your:

 - Porch or deck

 This covers the renter’s personal property, including things like electronic equipment, jewelry, and other valuables.
 Progressive will also cover the theft of possessions renters may keep in their car, as well as temporary living expenses if the rented property becomes suddenly unlivable.
 If someone is injured in your home, Progressive will cover the personal liability costs as well.